hellojags/skynet-appstore/README.md

 # Static folder
 This folder contains the static design that will be used to create the react app.
-To run the statis app use the following steps:
+To run the static app use the following steps:

---> go to the 'static folder.
+--> go to the 'static' folder.
 Make sure this folder has package.json among other folder.

 --> execute 'npm install' to install dependencies.